agile-lab-dev/witboost-argocd-tech-adapter/docs/HLD.md

-# High Level Design
+# High-Level Design

-This document describes the Hig h Level Design of the ArgoCD Tech Adapter.
+This document describes the High-Level Design of the ArgoCD Tech Adapter.
-The source diagrams can be found and edited in the [accompanying draw.io file](hld.drawio).
+The source diagrams can be found and edited in the [accompanying draw.io file](HLD.drawio).

 - [Overview](#overview)
 - [Provisioning](#provisioning)